ock666/Serpentcoin/README.md

 implement signature validation within amount validation for extra security

-continue work on the wallet.py, it is currently quite rudimentary.
+continue work on the wallet.py, it is currently quite rudimentary. || WIP

 Fix up some of the response codes and json messages between the wallet.py and blockchain.py